xshopper/done24bot/developer.md

 #### Special tasks
-goto -> when the Return is goto than it will jump to the sequence what have been returned in the script
+goto -> when the Return is goto than it will jump to the sequence what have been returned in the script console.log() -> will appear in the console of the application as well in https://v3.done24bot.com/console

 ### Return
 when you set the return than in the subsequent task you can refer it by app[**and here the return string**]